anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 parameters, whether prefixed with an extension identifier or not, is not supported by [@!RFC9082] and [@!RFC7480].

+Futhermore, [@!RFC3986] and [@!RFC9110] do not define the name=value pair format of a query string.
+This is defined in [@!RFC1866].

 Despite this, there are several extensions that do specify query parameters.
 This document updates [@!RFC9082] with regard to the use of RDAP extension identifiers in URL query parameters.
+Query parameters are to follow the form for form-urlencoded media type as defined in [@!RFC1866].

 When an RDAP extension defines query parameters to be used with a URL path that is not defined by that RDAP extension, those query parameter